 With this keto beef bulgogi recipe, you can recreate the dish in under 30 minutes — including both prep and cook time — without losing the traditional flavors.

-To keep the bulgogi low-carb and filling, the meat sits on a bed of cauliflower rice with kimchi, soft-boiled eggs, and cucumber, among other delightful ingredients.
+To keep the bulgogi low-carb yet filling, the meat sits on a bed of cauliflower rice with kimchi, soft-boiled eggs, and cucumber, among other delightful ingredients.

-Serve in bowls and you’ll ditch the fried shells but keep all the classic egg roll flavors.
+Serve in bowls, and you’ll ditch the fried shells but keep all the classic egg roll flavors.
 Make this just once, and it will quickly become your best keto recipe to satisfy takeout cravings.